What is staking?

 By staking, you actively participate in securing the network.
 You will earn passive income by getting rewarded in FTM.

-You can use Fantom mobile wallets (iOS and Android) or the web/desktop version.
+You can use the Fantom PWA wallet on mobile and desktop

 Yes.
 Nobody except you will have access to your tokens.
 Make sure not to lose your mnemonic phrase or private key.